Nizuii/Introduction-to-GRC/Compliance.md

 - Staff training so a receptionist can't browse celebrity patients' records

 **Penalties**: Fines range from $100 to $50,000 per violation, up to $1.5 million per year for the same issue.
 Criminal charges possible for intentional misuse.

+## 3. PCI-DSS - Payment Card Industry Data Security Standard

+Unlike GDPR or HIPAA, it is not made by a government.
+It is an industry standard created by major credit card companies (Visa, Mastercard, Amex, Discover, JCB).
+Its main goal is to protect the card holder data like credit card numbers, expiration dates, security codes (CVV), PIN's.
+It should be followed by any organization that accepts, processes, stores, or transmits credit card payments.
+This includes:

+- Online stores
+- Restaurants with point-of-sale terminals
+- Hotels
+- Even small Etsy sellers using certain payment setups